 “I fall…,” the very title of which signals weakness, opens weakly.
-Set to a ponderous score — liturgical music oddly out of sync with our time, the program also bundles in an eensy-thin minimalist “counter” score by David Lang, an L.A.
+Set to a ponderous score — liturgical music oddly out of sync with our times, the program also bundles in an eensy-thin minimalist “counter” score by David Lang, an L.A.
 Dance Project collaborator.
 The aural pummeling of the recorded track contrasts to Etienne Gara’s hearty delivery of live music on unaccompanied violin.

 In a prologue that a good choreographer would let fall to the cutting-room floor — because it just doesn’t work — the dancers file into ‘2245”s high-ceiling’ed space, each carrying his or her own wooden chair — like kindergarten kids.
-After forming a circle, they devolve into Millepied’s fussy movement non-sequiturs that seem to stem from nothing.
+After forming a circle, they devolve into Millepied’s fussy movement non-sequiturs that stem from nothing.

 Performing this work, the dancers do not come off as adults.
 They seem childish.
 But that is pure Millepied.
 He likes to dress dancers in little shorts and sports tops and white “Ked” sneakers (although in “I fall …” they wear an array of ballet slippers, pointe shoes, bare feet, socks and little sockettes).
 There is an abundance of trotting around the room.
 Run over there to do something.
 Run somewhere else to do something else.
 It’s like watching recess.

 To the sound of St. Matthew Passion and the C-minor Passacaglia for organ, music that shook the rafters of European churches and made congregants tremble in awe, Millepied set about reducing the music.
 My mind ran to the Great Ones who took on Bach, famously Doris Humphrey, but also Limon, Taylor, Balanchine and Robbins.
-(You, too, will tremble in awe if you watch the videos I have linked in.)
-They are seminal works by choreographic masters each with a distinguished dance language you can identify in eight counts.
+They are seminal works by choreographic masters each with a distinguished dance language that you can identify in eight counts.